AdaCore/learn/content/courses/ada_2022_whats_new/chapters/container_aggregates.rst

       Ada.Text_IO.Put_Line (Y'Image);
    end Main;

-In run time compiler creates an empty container and then populates it with elements one by one.
+At run time compiler creates an empty container and then populates it with elements one by one.
 So, if you define a new container type, then you can specify a new :ada:`Aggregate` aspect to let the compiler know two construction subprograms and enable container aggregates for your